Kathmandu: Road

 The total length of roads in Nepal is recorded to be 17182 km, as of 2003–04.
 This fairly large network has helped the economic development of the country, particularly in the fields of agriculture, horticulture, vegetable farming, industry and also tourism.
 In view of the hilly terrain, transportation takes place in Kathmandu are mainly by road and air.
 Kathmandu is connected by the Tribhuvan Highway to the south connecting India, Prithvi Highway to the west and Araniko Highway to the north connecting China.
 The BP Highway connects Kathmandu to the eastern part of Nepal through Sindhuli District.
 The BP Highway was constructed as a short cut from Kathmandu to Terai.

+Bus services

-Sajha Yatayat provides regular bus services throughout Kathmandu and the surrounding valley.
+Sajha Yatayat, established in 1962, provides regular bus services throughout Kathmandu and the surrounding valley, including to the airport.
 Other bus companies including micro-bus companies operate several unscheduled routes.
-Trolleybuses in Kathmandu used to be operate on the route between Tripureshwor and Suryabinayak Municipality.
+Trolleybuses also used to operate on the route between Tripureshwor and Suryabinayak Municipality.